stantabcorp/i18n/README.md

 ### Information

-i18n will create a folder named "i18n" please make sur it is readable
+i18n will create a folder named "i18n" please make sure it is readable

 ### Installation